khelifiMohamedYacine/Group-project/README.md

 Alternatively, you can download the source code from the 'main' branch of our GitHub repo (linked above).

-Python, PIP and Django must be installed to run the application.
+Python, PIP, Django, NetworkX, and Matplotlib must be installed to run the application.
-Given that Python and PIP are present, Django can be installed using the command `python -m pip install Django`.
+Given that Python and PIP are present:
+- Django can be installed using the command `python -m pip install Django`.
+- NetworkX can be installed using the command `python -m pip install networkx`.
+- Matplotlib can be installed using the command `python - pip install matplotlib`.

-#### **How to run the app (+ basic functionalities):**
+#### **How to run the app locally (+ basic functionalities):**
 First, navigate to the source code directory within a command line/terminal.
 This should be the one containing 'manage.py'.

 Run the web application using the command `python manage.py runserver`.